mariushko/bash_aid_kit/README.md

 ## Requirements

 - BASH :)
+- terminal color preferences: black background
 - systemd
 - docker for reveal.js support

+For testing only:
-- vagrant for testing
+- vagrant
-- black terminal's background...

 ## Download the code